GustavEzekiel/GustavEzekiel/README.md

 ## Hi there!!
-I'm Gustavo Ezequiel Perez, "GustavEzekiel" for short and "Guzkiel" for even shorter 👋
+I'm Gustav-Ezekiel, but you can just call me Ezekiel 👋

 ### I'm a Christian-weeb-biology graduate who is:

 - Currently learning everything 🤣
 - Ready to take new challenges ⚡
-- Drawing and playing bass / piano for fun 🌱
+- Drawing and playing bass and piano for fun 🌱

 ### Connect with me: